kmherman/ChromoOpt/README.md

 Many researchers have turned to generative adversarial networks (GANs) to address this issue, leading to the development of networks such as MolGAN<sup>5</sup> and ORGAN<sup>7</sup>.
 The challenge of training GANs is the issue of mode collapse and unstable training<sup>6</sup> (as we discussed in class).
 This often limits the generation to relatively small, simple molecules.
 A recently developed codebase, GraphINVENT, has shown the success of gated graph neural networks (GGNNs) in building molecules up bond-by-bond and *implicitly* learning chemistry bonding rules by pre-training the deep generative model on a database of SMILES strings of molecules.
 Conversely, others have carefully and explicitly defined alterations that can be made to a molecule in order to ensure chemical validity.
 By using one of these methods and implementing RL, researchers have successfully been able to bias the generation of molecules towards those with specific properties for use as drugs.

-While these methods ahve been widely used in drug design, a similar approach has not yet been implemented to design chromophores.
+While these methods have been widely used in drug design, a similar approach has not yet been implemented to design chromophores.
 By simply changing the scoring function of these reinforcement learning (RL) methods, we can bias the generation of molecules towards those with desired photochemical properties.

 ## Approach
 ### Dataset: